azl397985856/zhuque/README.md

 ## Introduction
 Dashboard to show error and performance log integrated with security and persistence.
-How to collect the error log and performance log easily? perhaps on its way.
+There will be four **MIT** to do, collect, store，process and alarm. so what I do is store and process, the alarm is under consideration. and if you want to collect data from the clients, try using the zhuque-client.

 ## Usage

 ```bash
 npm install
 npm run build